 New Jersey Shutdown; What Do We Do?

 As you may have heard, Governor Murphy instituted a mandatory lockdown for the state of New Jersey in response to the Coronavirus spread.
 If you are in addiction recovery, the news might bring mixed emotions.
 Maybe you are looking forward to spending some time at home.
 Maybe you are worried about the incoming bills you need to pay.
-Nevertheless, the Coronavirus and the sub sequential response will effect all of us in some way.
+Nevertheless, the Coronavirus and the subsequential response will affect all of us in some way.
 Well, if you are quarantined and in recovery, we have a few suggestions for you.
 Being quarantined in recovery can be tough, but it doesn’t have to be.

 As a result of the shutdown, many 12-Step Fellowship meetings, such as AA and NA, have been disbanded until further notice.
 You can stay up to date with all meeting closings here.